Home

 Risks and Considerations

-• Urinary tract infections
+• Mild urinary tract infections

-• Rare risk of ureteral injury
+• Rarely, ureteral injury

 Frequently Asked Questions (FAQs)